SinanKlein/Fortgeschrittenes-Praxisprojekt/README.md

 This project applies cluster-based methods to analyse and profile alcohol consumption behaviour across a series of R scripts, each handling a distinct stage of the workflow.

+You can find all the mentioned R Scripts in the FINAL RESULTS folder.

 To run the full pipeline, execute only:
 MASTER SCRIPT.R
 This will run all scripts sequentially and produce all results.